 — When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement

 Request frame to to activate a RSTA-to-ISTA phase shift feedback mode between the ISTA and the RSTA.
 The RSTA may set the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm a RSTA-to-ISTA phase shift feedback.
-When the RSTA sets the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of UL NDP in the RSTA-to-ISTA LMR.
+When the RSTA sets the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 (PS-TOA t2) of UL NDP in the RSTA-to-ISTA LMR.

 An ISTA which has set the ISTA-to-RSTA LMR feedback field to 1 and which is capable to send LMR carrying phase shift feedback shall set the ISTA-to-RSTA Phase Shift Feedback field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to indicate the ISTA’s capability.

 — When an ISTA has set the ISTA-to-RSTA LMR feedback field to 1 and has set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame, an RSTA may set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA-to-RSTA phase shift feedback mode between the ISTA and the RSTA.
 Otherwise, RSTA shall set ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 0.
-When RSTA sets ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA-to-RSTA LMR.
+When RSTA sets ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 (PS-TOA t4) of DL NDP in the ISTA-to-RSTA LMR.
+In the case of Passive Location Ranging, the ISTA shall here send tp4 (PS-TOA t4) and TOD t1 to the RSTA in the ISTA Passive Location Measurement Report frame.